abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 There are several arrays of links to various component types, such as the `Processors`, `Memory`, and `Storage` arrays.
 These links ultimately go to the individual components that are within the Resource Block.
 These components are made available to the new composition after a composition request is made.
 The `ComputerSystems` array is used when a Resource Block contains one or more whole Computer Systems.
 This gives the client the ablity to create a single composed Computer System from a set of smaller Computer Systems.

 The `Links` property contains references to related resources.
 The `Chassis` array contains the Chassis instances that contain the resources within the Resource Block.
-The `ComputerSystem` array contains the Computer System instances that are consuming the Resource Block as part of a composition.
+The `ComputerSystems` array contains the Computer System instances that are consuming the Resource Block as part of a composition.
 The `Zones` array contains links to the [Resource Zones](#resource-zones) that contain the Resource Block.

 Example Resource Block Resource: